scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 **Habitat:** Anacamptis pyramidalis requires a sunny spot typically on well drain chalk soils

 **Identification:**
-* plant is 10 to 60cm tall
+* the plant is 10 to 60cm tall
 * 3 to 4 linear to lanceolate basal leaves
 * flowers arranged in a distrinctive compact pyramidal shape
 * flowers typically pink to purple, rarely white